 Introducing Winnersh Parish Council

-Winnersh Parish Council owns and manages the Winnersh Community Centre and Bearwood Recreation Ground which are used for a wide range of activities:
+Winnersh Parish Council (WPC) owns and manages the Winnersh Community Centre and Bearwood Recreation Ground which are used for a wide range of activities:

 - Football pitches – full-size and junior